oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 ## Conclusions

-Congratulations on completing Lab 1!
+**Congratulations on completing Lab 1!**

 In this Lab, you have:

-* Setup IAM resources for your image classification use caseCreated Identity and Access Management (IAM) Compartment, Group, and Dynamic Group, and Policy to enable necessary permissions for this LiveLab
+* Setup IAM resources for image classification
 * Created an Object Storage Bucket for training data
-* Bulk-uploaded data to your Object Storage Bucket
+* Bulk-uploaded image data to your Object Storage Bucket
-* Created a Dataset in OCI Data Labeling
+* Created a Dataset in OCI Data Labeling, which imported the images from your Object Storage Bucket as records
 * Bulk-labeled the records in your OCI Data Labeling Dataset

 Now that you have loaded and labeled your dataset, you are ready to [proceed to Lab 2](#next) to train your own cell classifier!